 Overnight: Sleeper Train

-Arrive early into scenic Hangzhou, the southern terminus of the Grand Canal and an important centre for silk, tea and paper-making.
+Arrive early into scenic Hangzhou, the southern terminus of the Grand Canal and an important center for silk, tea and paper-making.
 After settling into our accommodation, we embark on a scenic boat trip to Lesser Yingzhou Isle on the West Lake which is dotted with various islands and causeways, whilst the shoreline offers wonderful vistas of green trees, hills, flowers, pavilions, pagodas and boats.
 We take some time to walk around the island and see the three pools mirroring the moon.
 Return to dry land for some free time to relax or perhaps visit the National Tea Museum or National Silk Museum.

 This afternoon we hike up Jiuyao Mountain to soak up the views of the sunset descending over the lake – a truly breath-taking sight.
 Return to the city for a group meal and an evening at leisure (not included).
 Walk along the beautifully lit waterfront or wander through the streets of the Old Town.